 Elevation gain: 62 m

-We leave the square of Sant Pere de Galligants and we will got to the back of the monastery and we cross a small bridge.
-Start the route up the Galligants on its right side until you reach the fountain of the Bisbe.
-Here you will have to cross the bridge and continue along the road to the right until you find the fence of the monastery of Sant Daniel.
-We follow the fence until we reach the cross.
-At this point, we will cross the Galligants Bridge to visit the fountain in Pericot.
-We will return again to the road and continue on asphalt in the same direction we follow.
-The river that have to remain on our left, invites us to look back, from time to time, to have good views of the monastery.
-This Benedictine monastery, with a thousand years of history, was founded in 1015 when Bishop Pere Rotger sold the land of Sant Daniel to Ramon Borrell and his wife, Countess Ermessenda of Carcassonne, who was the bishop’s sister.
+We leave the square of Sant Pere de Galligants and we look for the back of the monastery to pass a small bridge.
+The route starts going up the Galligants by its right side until you reach the fountain of the Bisbe.
+We cross the bridge and continue along the road to the right, until we find the fence of the monastery of Sant Daniel.
+We follow the fence until we reach the crossing.
+At this point, we cross the bridge of Galligants to visit the fountain d’en Pericot.
+We return to the road again and continue on asphalt in the same direction.

-Before the valley became known as Sant Daniel, it was known as the dark or deep valley.
-When the offal of Sant Daniel arrived in 888 it was when it began to be known by the current name.
-Sant Daniel was until 1963 an independent municipality when it was annexed in the city of Girona.
+Before the valley was known as Sant Daniel, it was known as «the valley of Tenebrooa or deep».
+When the remains of Sant Daniel arrived in 888, it was when it began to be known under the current name.
+Sant Daniel was until 1963 an independent municipality, when it was annexed to the city of Girona.